OpenAssessItToolkit/openassessit_templates/templates/image-alt.md

       'onmouseover' or
       'onmouseout') in item.node.snippet  %}

-{# If these attributes are on the image it could cause wierd problems.
+{# If these attributes are on the image it could cause wierd problems to the MarkDown and generated html.
 Don't print the image if it has these. #}
 _Auditor - manually add the image_

 ![Image missing alt tag](https://via.placeholder.com/150x50)